franloradr/tchebycheff-vs-nsgaii/README.md

 # Tchebycheff vs NSGAII
-Tchebycheff aggregation vs NSGAII, Which one is better at finding the Pareto front in multi-objective optimization problem?
+Tchebycheff aggregation vs NSGAII, Which one is better at finding the Pareto front in a multi-objective optimization problem?

+Multi-objective problems used for the competition are ZDT3 and CF6.

 # Authors
  - Francisco Jesús Belmonte Pintre

+# Files
+ - informe_final --> Paper on pdf format
+ - results --> Different captures from the algorithm outputs
+ - ASC_final --> The source code

 # Captures
 <p align="center">